 As a small family business, we understand the complexities of being self-employed and operating a company.
-Successful small businesses are important as they account for a significant percentage of jobs throughout the country and help drive our economy.
-However, managing a business is challenging and it is easy for a company to overlook its tax obligations.
+Successful small businesses are important as they account for a significant percentage of jobs throughout the country; however, managing a business is challenging and it is easy for a company to overlook its tax obligations.
 Understanding the tax aspects of being self-employed is nonetheless crucial to operating a strong business.
-At TaxFirm.com, we will walk you through the steps of starting a business and explain your tax obligations.
+Our company can help explain your tax obligations when starting a business.

 Typically, the IRS requires you to submit estimated tax payments on a quarterly basis.
 If you are self-employed and taxed as a sole proprietorship or receive partnership income, then you should submit tax payments through the Electronic Federal Tax Payment System (EFTPS).
 Once you enroll, a PIN will automatically be mailed to your address.
 You will need this PIN to continue registration and to make payments.
 On the EFTPS, you can schedule payments up to 12 months in advance as well as review a history of all your tax payments.
 (Payments can be directly debited from your bank account.)By submitting estimated tax payments while you earn your income, you should not incur any estimated tax penalties.
 But more importantly, these payments will help you budget.
 As a small business, you may be tempted to base your spending habits on your net income and overlook your tax obligation, which can be significant.
 Paying consistently throughout the year can help mitigate the potential for unexpected significant tax liabilities.